ckaestne/seai/lectures/01_introduction/intro.md

 ## Communication

-* Email to us or ping us on slack (invite link on Canvas)
+* Email us or ping us on Slack (invite link on Canvas)
 * Class announcements made through Canvas
 * Weekly office hours (see Canvas for schedule)
   * Online for the first two weeks